Alex Trebek, long-running 'Jeopardy!' host, dead at 80 - KVIA

 The cause of death was not immediately announced.
 Trebek revealed in March 2019 he had been diagnosed with stage 4 pancreatic cancer, triggering an outpouring of support and well wishes at the time.

-“Jeopardy!” contestant Ken Jennings said on Twitter Sunday he was thinking of Trebek’s family and the “Jeopardy!” family, “which, in a way, included millions of us,” he said.
+“Jeopardy!” contestant Ken Jennings tweeted Sunday he was thinking of Trebek’s family and the “Jeopardy!” family, “which, in a way, included millions of us,” he said.

 “Alex wasn’t just the best ever at what he did,” Jennings wrote.
 “He was also a lovely and deeply decent man, and I’m grateful for every minute I got to spend with him.”

-Note: Correction: A previous version of this story misstated the number of children Alex Trebek had.
-He had three children.